rohitpagi33/CodeSoft---Intership/README.md

 ### Conclusion
 This internship provided a solid foundation in web development and equipped me with practical skills to build real-world projects.
 The projects in this repository reflect my growth as a developer over the 4-week period.

----

-You can use this description directly or tweak it as per your preference!